Radiocarbon questions?

 Radiocarbon submission instructions

-Before submitting radiocarbon samples to ACE Isotope Laboratory, please contact the lab to discuss the samples, including what pretreatment steps the samples need, whether a high-precision or low-precision measurement is wanted, and whether additional external measurements (i.e., δ13C analysis) are wanted.
+Before submitting radiocarbon samples to the Arizona Climate and Ecosystems (ACE) Isotope Laboratory, please contact the lab to discuss the samples, including what pretreatment steps the samples need, whether a high-precision or low-precision measurement is wanted, and whether additional external measurements (i.e., δ13C analysis) are wanted.
 The price will be established in this conversation.

 If the submitting lab has done any sample preparation or pretreatment (other than physical separation, e.g., with forceps), you should also submit standards and blanks that have undergone the same preparation steps.
 Please discuss the steps with us prior to pretreatment.
 We will provide standards and blanks if unavailable to you.